 - Check out the Dubai Miracle Garden, where several million flowering plants are grown in miraculous shapes.

 - Visit the largest and gorgeous Dubai Mall in Downtown Dubai.
 You’ll find a lot of coolest things to do inside and outside the mall promenade.

 - Book a ticket in advance for the view from the observation deck on the 125th floor of the Burj Khalifa.

 - Enjoy high tea at one of the restaurants at Burj Al Arab and admire its beautiful aquarium and the brilliant gold accents.
 If you can afford it, the Burj Al Arab is one of the top places to visit in Dubai.

 - Check out Dubai’s incredible water parks – Atlantis Aquaventure, Laguna Waterpark, LEGOLAND Waterpark, and Wild Wadi Waterpark.
 The exceptional theme parks of Dubai are one of the reasons why most families opt for a Dubai visa.

 - If you’ve been to Las Vegas and enjoyed the Fountains of Bellagio, then you must visit the Dubai Fountain for the spectacular fountain show, one of the top free things to do in Dubai.

 - Al Jumeirah Mosque allows entry to non-Muslims, so visit and observe the prayers and customs of the locals.
-Women will have to don the abaya and men must dress modestly, but despite these strictures, visiting the mosque will be a uniquely uplifting experience.
+Women will have to wear the abaya and men must dress modestly, but despite these strictures, visiting the mosque will be a uniquely uplifting experience.